Yoosoon Chang

 Time-Varying Expectation Effects of Switching Financial Uncertainty, with Hwagyun Hagen Kim and Shi Qiu.

 Understanding Regressions with Observations Collected at High Frequency over Long Span with Ye Lu and Joon Park.
-Revised-and-resubmitted to Journal of Econometrics.
+Forthcoming, Quantitative Economics.

 U.S. Monetary and Fiscal Policy Regime Changes and Their Interactions, with Boreum Kwak and Shi Qiu.
 Revised-and-resubmitted to Journal of Applied Econometrics.